pretix/pretix-docs/docs/guides/payment/index.md

     Consult a lawyer or refrain from charging payment fees for transactions within the European Union.

 Most payment providers charge a fee on every transaction they process.
-If you are planning to pay this fee yourself, you do not need to change any settings.
+If you are planning to pay this fee yourself, you do **not** need to change any settings.
-If you want to add the fee to your customer's total, consult an expert to make sure that it is legal for you to do so.
+If you want to add the fee to your customer's total, consult an expert to confirm it is legal for you to do so.

 Once you have done that, navigate to :navpath:Your Event → :fa3-wrench: Settings → Payment:, and open the :btn:Advanced: tab.
 In the dropdown menu labeled "Tax rule for payment fees", select the appropriate tax rule.